microsoft/bobsql/demos/sqlserver2022/sql2022_hiddengems/vlf/readme.md

 ### Setup

-- InstalL SQL Server 2022 (any edition)
+- Install SQL Server 2022 (any edition).
+Choose the option during setup to enabled Instant File Initialization or enable it before going further.
 - Run the script **xe.sql** to setup an Extended Event session to track log file size changes and wait types that indicate tlog zero writes are occurring.
 In SSMS, right click on the session and select Watch Live Data.
 - Run the script clear_wait_types.sql to clear wait stats.
 - Load the script **countvlfs.sql**